a week in new york

 -Then walk along The High Line, and incredibly well detailed architectural and landscape urban design project.

--Visit local galleries in chelsea, then hit the Chelsea Markets, ( corner of 9th Avenue and 15th Street in the Meat Market District ) for local designers, food and craft beer, Make sure you check out my fav shop, Anthropologie. (be prepared to by some ceramics)
+-Visit local galleries in chelsea, then hit the Chelsea Markets, ( corner of 9th Avenue and 15th Street in the Meat Market District

 -Catch the subway down to SOHO and walk the streets and soak up the locals and designer shops.